starkend/currencyexchange/README.md

 The business context of this app is foreign currency exchange.
 A currency trading pair, such as USD & AUD, are referred to as a Symbol.
 The external APIs consumed in this app are provided by the European Central Bank(ECB) at https://exchangeratesapi.io/.

+App has also been successfully deployed to AWS.
+It runs on an EC2 instance with PostgreSQL deployed on RDS.

+The Spring Boot portion has been successfully run locally in a Docker image.

 ### Functionality
 - **Spring Boot**
   - MVC Architecture